UltraImageGen: Efficient Ultra-High-Resolution Image Generation with Hierarchical Local Attention: Related Work

-\textbf{High-resolution image synthesis.} Real-world applications increasingly demand resolutions of $4K$ or higher, sparking intense research interest in pushing beyond the $1K \times 1K$ barrier.
-Several works, including PixArt-$\Sigma$ and SANA 1.5~\cite{xie2025sana}, have achieved near-$4K$ synthesis through extensive high-resolution pretraining, while others~\cite{hoogeboom2023simple,liu2024linfusion,ren2024ultrapixel,xie2023difffit,teng2023relay, zheng2024any, zhang2025diffusion, yu2025ultra} pursue fine-tuning or training-from-scratch approaches using curated datasets.
+\textbf{High-resolution image synthesis.} Real-world applications increasingly demand resolutions of $4K$ or higher, sparking methods in pushing beyond the $1K \times 1K$ barrier.
+Several works, including PixArt-$\Sigma$ and SANA 1.5~\cite{xie2025sana}, have achieved $4K$ synthesis through extensive high-resolution pretraining, while others~\cite{hoogeboom2023simple,liu2024linfusion,ren2024ultrapixel,xie2023difffit,teng2023relay, zheng2024any, zhang2025diffusion, yu2025ultra,ye2025ultraflux} pursue fine-tuning or training-from-scratch approaches using curated datasets.
 For example,~\cite{zhang2025diffusion} used wavelet supervision to enhance detail clarity, and~\cite{yu2025ultra} proposed lightweight fine-tuning for adapting to higher resolutions.
-Although effective, these methods remain constrained by the scarcity of high-quality high-resolution data and substantial GPU requirements.
-More recent training-free strategies~\cite{guo2024make,qiu2024freescale,du2024max,liu2024hiprompt,wu2025megafusion,shi2025resmaster,kim2025diffusehigh,huang2024fouriscale,bu2025hiflow} avoid data collection by leveraging pretrained models directly.
-For instance, I-Max~\cite{du2024max} aligns high-resolution flow with low-resolution manifolds, and HiFlow~\cite{bu2025hiflow} introduces low-resolution initialization to guide denoising.
-While promising, these approaches often inherit significant runtime and memory overhead, limiting accessibility for broader use.
-In contrast, our method unifies the strengths of data-free guidance and efficiency: by combining low-resolution references with local window attention, we achieve ultra-high-resolution synthesis without requiring new datasets or excessive hardware.
+Although effective, these methods remain constrained by the scarcity of high-quality high-resolution data and substantial GPU requirements, and since the lack of high quality data as lower resolutions, the performance sometimes degrades and sensitive to aspect ratio~\cite{ye2025ultraflux,zhang2025diffusion}.
+More recent training-free strategies~\cite{guo2024make,qiu2024freescale,du2024max,liu2024hiprompt,wu2025megafusion,shi2025resmaster,kim2025diffusehigh,huang2024fouriscale,bu2025hiflow, zhang2025hidiffusion, zhangfrecas} avoid data collection by leveraging pretrained models directly. \yuyao{While promising, these approaches often inherit significant runtime and memory overhead, limiting accessibility for broader use.
+Other recent methods~\cite{zhang2025hidiffusion, du2024max,zhangfrecas, bu2025hiflow, he2025ragsr, dong2025can, kwon2026reviving, hu2026ultragen} further explore training-free or architecture-specific high-resolution synthesis.~\cite{zhang2025hidiffusion, du2024max} regularizes the denoising trajectory, while~\cite{zhangfrecas, bu2025hiflow} adopts a coarse-to-fine strategy to synthesize high-frequency content, but they either struggle with long-range consistency or require careful stage alignment.
+RAGSR~\cite{he2025ragsr} focuses on single-image super-resolution with region-text alignment, but its image self-attention still scales with full-resolution tokens. $\Delta$ConvFusion~\cite{dong2025can} replaces self-attention with convolutional modules through distillation, and FCDM~\cite{kwon2026reviving} trains an attention-free diffusion backbone from scratch at low resolutions.
+UltraGen~\cite{hu2026ultragen} targets video generation with a dual-branch hierarchical architecture, and~\cite{zhang2026hieredit} focuses on ultra-high-resolution image editing.
+In contrast,~\ourwork~directly reuses pretrained backbones and combines hierarchical local-window attention with scaled-RoPE LR anchors, enabling stable and efficient ultra-high-resolution generation without native HR training data, multi-stage repair, or new architectures.}